Turingraph/arabesque_of_alkhwarizmi/README.md

 # How to help developing this project ?

-You can help us by add new feature in `Feature of MVP (minimum viable product)` section, check if our project works as expected and/or write user tutorial.
+You can help us by add new feature in `The expected features in MVP (minimum viable product)` section, check if our project works as expected and/or write user tutorial.
 Thank you for your contribution.

 # Recommended things to learn for this project